lesliechung88/edgexfoundry-install/README.md

 ### Step 3: Modify docker-compose files

-In directory of compose-files and compose-files/bak ,each directory include two yml same files:
+In directory of compose-files and compose-files/bak ,each directory include two same .yml files:
 docker-compose-redis.yml and docker-compose-mongo.yml

 change images to yours in file